enioka-Haute-Couture/enioka_scan/README.md

 # Enioka Haute Couture Android Barcode Scanning Library

+[External documentation available](https://enioka-scan.readthedocs.io/en/130-documentation/), this README will be reworked once everything is correctly ported.

 This library makes the integration of all barcode scanners easy in any Android application, avoiding vendor lock-in and lowering the cost of advanced scanner integration.